 "Some people stop eating to make their flares stop, and that can be very harmful," Cataldo says.

 Observe Closely, Then Report

-To help your doctor make the best decisions for you, Cataldo suggests you keep very close track of how often you go to the bathroom, how much volume comes out, and how much blood you might be losing.
+To help your doctor, Cataldo suggests you keep a close track of how often you go to the bathroom, how much comes out, and the amount of blood you might be losing.

-"Is it 100 tiny squirts a day, or 10 squirts with large volume?" says Cataldo.
+"Is it 100 tiny squirts a day or 10 squirts with large volume?" he says.
 "Also, what does the blood look like?
 Is it watery or is it clots?
 Don't just poop and flush.
 Observe what you see.
 Keep a record."